Knight Talks

 Also, they own Pedigree, IAMS.

-Also own Ben's Original Rice, so I big suite of grocery store.
+Also own Ben's Original Rice so I big suite of grocery store.

-And so I worked with them for fo And so I was able to get small b experience, global experience.
+And so I worked with them for fo And so I was able to get small experience, global experience.

 And so yeah, so now more on the and operation side.

-I was never in the office, I was always having relationship Now I'm on trips that internal.
+I was never in the office I was always having relationship Now I'm on trips that internal.

-I don't talk to any client anymo And so we work with our sellers to help them bring stuff to mark And so that was the biggest chan role, but still very much sales What were some of your favorite as far as working in that positi for Google?
+I don't talk to any client anymo And so we work with our sellers to help them bring stuff to mark And so that was the biggest cha role, but still very much sales What were some of your favorite as far as working in that positi for Google?

 Mars owns it.